Accounting and Tax

 • Additional 0.9% Medicare tax for incomes over $200,000 ($250,000 for married couples)

-This tax is separate from income tax, which you owe tax depending on your total income and filing status.
+This tax is separate from income tax, which you owe depending on your total income and filing status.

 Estimated Tax Payments: What You Need to Know